 It takes more than two years and costs more than $50,000 to breed, raise and train one Guide Dog.

 In 2019 we are hoping to raise enough money through City2Surf to train a Guide Dog, so if you were reading this thinking you were “too old” or “too unfit” to participate in a running event, you need to look no further than Mike for inspiration!

 Get your school involved like Presbyterian Ladies’ College (PLC)

 PLC Sydney has been actively fundraising for Guide Dogs NSW/ACT since 1962 and raised over $500,000 – what an achievement!

 In recent years, they set up their Annual Pet Show which has seen the donations continue to grow – in 2014 they raised a total $14,000.
 This annual event also forms part of the school's service learning program for Year 9 students.
-The program helps the girls learn about the challenges that a person who is vision impaired faces and encourages them to raise more funds to support these people.
+The program helps the girls learn about the challenges faced by a person who is vision impaired and encourages them to raise more funds to support these people.

-“The students run the entire event themselves, from cold-calling businesses for donations to organising stalls, competitions and entertainment.
+“The students run the entire event themselves, from cold-calling businesses for donations, to organising stalls, competitions and entertainment.
 It's a wonderful learning experience for the girls, and reflects the College's emphasis on providing practical service to others," Pet Show Student Organising Committee Coordinator, Mrs Knapman said.

 Take on a challenge like Daniel

 Daniel is a Guide Dog Handler whose partnership and continued independence with Guide Dog Frodo inspired him to take on a challenge – participating in a 500km bike ride from Bathurst to Wodonga!

 At the age of 16, Daniel developed a rare eye condition, Leber’s Optic Atrophy, which left him legally blind.
 While he has some peripheral vision, he cannot make out faces and the world he sees is a blur.